ajeetp/AgileSlices/source/mddocs/definition.md

 My preferred definition is

 !!! important "Definition"
-    ### Agile methodology results in greatest value delivered frequently and easily.
+    ### Agile methodology results in greatest value delivered to the customer frequently and easily.

 ### Agile methodology